 Tier 1 - Standalone: The locker uses its own admin console for assignment and pickup.
 Associates manually scan and assign.
 Good for pilots and stores with no OMS.

 Tier 2 - API Integration: Our REST API pushes order events to and from the OMS.
 Compartment reservation, pickup confirmation, and exception events fire in real time.
-SLA is sub-second for order routing and one minute for status reconciliation.
+Event latency and reconciliation intervals are confirmed per project against your own OMS rather than promised as a blanket figure.

 Tier 3 - Deep Embed: The customer app calls our SDK directly so the QR code is generated inside your app.
 Branding, language, and notification cadence match your existing customer experience.
 Returns and exchanges are handled inside the same locker without a counter visit.